TorchedSammy/clematis/README.md

 players.
 It will take information from the 1st music player and show it as a rich presence.

+> ⚠️ Clematis is currently a work in progress!
+It can error out at some times.

 ![](https://modeus.is-inside.me/0QEZeYnX.png)

+# Planned features
+- Custom rich presence fields
+- Blacklist certain players

 # Installation
 ```